sahirbhatnagar/casebase/docs/intro.md

 ![](intro_files/figure-markdown/unnamed-chunk-13-1.png)

 As we can see, the exponential model is not a good fit.
+Based on what we observed in the population time plot, where more events are observed later on in time, this poor fit is expected.
+A constant hazard model would overestimate the cumulative incidence earlier on in time, and underestimate it later on, which is what we see in the cumulative incidence plot.
+This example demonstrates the benefits of population time plots as an exploratory analysis tool.

 ### Linear Time